Dhruv-Vanjari/dot-files/i3/README.md

 * i3-bar
 * dmenu

-> Read the vimrc for details on usage
+> Read the config for details on usage